lnurl/luds/spec.md

 ```
 {
 	callback: String, // a second-level url which would accept a withdrawal Lightning invoice as query parameter
-	k1: String, // a second-level secret to authorize user request
+	k1: String, // (challenge) which is going to be signed by user's `linkingKey`
 	maxWithdrawable: MilliSatoshi, // max withdrawable amount for a given user on a given service
 	defaultDescription: String, // A default withdrawal invoice description
 	tag: "withdrawRequest" // Now user software knows what to do next...